RouterTech Firmware (v2.92) Frequently Asked Questions (FAQ)

 A. You cannot access those features if you are accessing your router from outside your LAN.
 This is a security feature, and it is not going to change, and so it is no use asking us to remove it.

 If you are accessing the router from inside your LAN and you still get these problems, then there is something wrong with your LAN's configuration.
 The first thing to check is your router's IP address.
-If you wish to ask a question about this in the forum, then you should login to the router via telnet or ssh, and supply the outputs of these commands:
+If you wish to ask a question about this in the forum, then you should first of all login to the router via telnet or ssh, and supply the output of this command:

 Q. I have read that the RouterTech firmware supports a minix filesystem.
 How do I create a minix filesystem?